gingerjx/BeChef/README.md

 ## Responsivness

 Web is adjusted to all device sizes.
-For instance you can check mobile screenshots from `screenshot` directory name `mobile_*.png`.
+For instance you can check mobile screenshots from `screenshot` directory named `mobile_*.png`.

 # Database